 Wirral Libraries aims to bring art and creativity to Wirral residents and Make It!
 In Libraries is a great way for participants to develop and nurture creative skills under the guidance of a professional artist.

-Bebington, Birkenhead, Wallasey and West Kirby libraries will soon host our professional artists and makers in residence, with workshops open to individuals and community groups.
+Bebington, Birkenhead, Wallasey and West Kirby libraries hosted our professional artists and makers in residence, with workshops open to individuals and community groups.

 The workshops are varied and aimed at people who love making things but may not usually see a library as a creative space.
 Whatever your interests, we believe there will be something to inspire you!
 In addition, research has also shown that taking part in arts activities can help to alleviate anxiety, depression and stress.

-Workshops will be free and no previous experience is required just a creative spark, a love of making and a willingness to be part of a creative experience.
-Places are limited and must be booked in advance.
+Workshops were free and no previous experience was required just a creative spark, a love of making and a willingness to be part of a creative experience.

-The workshops will also focus on designing and creating some exciting and unique Wirral-themed merchandise perhaps something iconic!
+The workshops also focused on designing and creating some exciting and unique Wirral-themed merchandise perhaps something iconic!

-Finally all this creativity will culminate in a very special exhibition, which will be launched at the Williamson Art Gallery and Museum on Saturday 17 November and then move around some of Wirral’s libraries.
+Finally all this creativity culminated in a very special exhibition, which was launched at the Williamson Art Gallery and Museum on Saturday 17 November and then moving around some of Wirral’s libraries.

 Work in progress!

-You can read about our workshops, including photos (and more to follow) after workshops held at Birkenhead, Wallasey and Bebington libraries:
+You can read about our workshops, including photos held at Birkenhead, Wallasey, West Kirby and Bebington libraries: